 A water distribution system is an important aspect of a water supply network.
 These feature components that can transport water from wells or one centralized treatment plant to consumers.
 This is done to ensure an adequate supply of water is delivered to commercial, industrial, and residential sites, as well as to firefighters.

-1. Gridiron Water Systems
+1. Gridiron Water Distribution System

 A gridiron water distribution system consists of one primary pipe that runs right through the center of the entire system and features branches and laterals running in a grid pattern.
 Because the branches, laterals, and mains are interconnected, the dead ends are all laminated and the water reaches different locations via various routes.
 The lack of dead ends means there is less chance of any recontamination.